 The whitening assessment includes an examination of the mouth and teeth for the treatment and will provide you with more information about the treatment.
 The treatment can only be conducted on a clean and healthy mouth.
 Gingivitis must be treated and tartar removed before the treatment.

-Whitening may improve the result of the white spot treatment, but it is not recommended if you are pregnant or nursing.
+Whitening may improve the result of the white spot treatment, but it is not recommended if you are under 18 or pregnant or nursing.